 Where to Stay when visiting Catarata del Toro

 If I have one regret about visiting Catarata del Toro, it’s that we didn’t have enough time here– I really wish we had arrived at 7 AM and been able to see all of the amazing things the property has to offer.
-Plus there’s several other spots in the area I’d love to check out, like Poas Volcano National Park.
+Plus, Bajos del Toro is one of the most underrated places to visit in Costa Rica, with tons of cool stuff to see nearby, like Poas Volcano National Park and Catarata Vuelta del Cañon.

-So, if you have time while you’re in Costa Rica, I’d highly recommend staying near Bajos del Toro for the night.
+So, if you have time while you’re in Costa Rica, I’d highly recommend staying in the area for the night.
 Consider:

 - Hotel Alto Palomo: Very basic accommodations, but offered at an affordable rate and with absolutely spectacular views of the surrounding forest.